Monteverde: Preserve

 The massive 10500 ha Monteverde Cloud Forest Reserve is the region's main draw, due largely to its excellent virgin and semi-virgin environment and world-class biodiversity.

+Geographically straddling the Continental Divide along the Tilarán Mountain Range, the preserve's microclimate is governed by northeast trade winds that create a persistent orographic cloud belt, sustaining extreme epiphyte density and canopy water interception.

 Scientists have determined this region to be home to the planet's largest number of orchids, at 500, with 34 being recent discoveries.
 Fifty-eight species of amphibians, including the extinct Monteverde-endemic golden toad, have been found here.
 This area is also a stop for ninety-one species of migratory birds.
 The famed quetzal resides here seasonally.
 Monteverde's one-hundred-and-thirty-four mammal species include representatives from both North and South America, including six species of marsupials, three muskrats, at least fifty-eight bats, three primates, seven edentates, two rabbits, one ground hog, three species of squirrels, one species of spiny mouse, at least fifteen species of long-tailed rats and mice (family Muridae), one species of porcupine, one species of agouti, one paca, two canids, five mustelids, four species of procyonids, six species of felines, two species of wild pigs, two species of deer, and one tapir.